Ariel Winter Rips David Henrie On Twitter For Bringing Loaded Gun To LAX

 “So…you didn’t notice the *loaded* gun in your bag when you were packing for the airport?????
 In other words…why was your gun not stored safely in a place where you knew where it was and why in the f*** was it loaded??”

-So far, Winter’s tweet has earned the actress a lot of attention with over 1,700 favorites, almost 100 retweets, and 100 plus comments.
+So far, Winter’s tweet has earned the actress a lot of attention with over 1,700 favorites, almost 100 retweets, and 100-plus comments.
 Many fans applauded Winter for taking a stance on the issue while a few others clapped back at Winter for being what they referred to as a hypocrite.

 “So you don’t like people criticizing the way you dress, but when it someone else doing wrong it is ok to jump on them,” one follower wrote.